技术与服务热线:400 820 0372

 Improvement of reproducibility by correcting an entire measurement system

-To improve reproducibility, use a function generator and a high frequency amplifier to apply the highest possible current to a standard capacitor (or inductor) whose loss (W) is known at the frequency at which the standard capacitor is actually switched and driven, and perform correction by adjusting the time difference data while measuring the capacitor loss with a WT5000 or PX8000.
-Then, the measured capacitor loss is adjusted to be closer to the pre-specified loss of standard capacitor with a correction function.
+To improve reproducibility, use a function generator and a high-frequency amplifier to apply the highest possible current to a standard capacitor (or inductor) whose loss (W) is known, at the frequency at which the standard capacitor is actually switched and driven.
+Correction is performed by adjusting the time difference data while measuring the capacitor's loss with a WT5000 or PX8000, so that the measured capacitor loss is brought closer to the pre-specified loss of the standard capacitor using a correction function.

 Conclusion